 - View class schedule

-From the increased academic workload to the pressures of making new friends to the new amount of unstructured time, students may experience a great deal of stress or anxiety related to their new responsibilities as a college student.
-You can help your student prepare for these new responsibilities by discussing expectations ahead of time and by allowing your student to practice these skills before arriving on campus.
 The more comfortable your student feels about managing these responsibilities, the less stressful they will seem in the fall.
-In particular, the following are some of the experiences that many students feel are big adjustments when the come to campus:
+In particular, the following are some of the experiences that many students feel are big adjustments when they come to campus.

 You can help by making sure your student knows how to operate machines, understand clothing labels and symbols, and separate laundry as needed.
 Practicing before leaving home is a big help.

 You can help by teaching your student to respect a roommate’s personal space, property, and unique differences.
 You can teach your student how to communicate in personal relationships, how to set ground-rules with a roommate, and how to utilize University Resources and Residential Life staff when necessary.